 While a number of centres in Ontario continue to offer phototherapy, the sites are unevenly distributed across the province.
 "We should have access to all options that are available to treat psoriasis," said Dr. Adam.
+However, this is not true of all parts of Canada although Dr. Gulliver describing access to phototherapy in Newfoundland as being "very good."

 Many Canadian patients with psoriasis face long trips to reach the nearest phototherapy unit.
 CAPP has heard stories from patients who drive two hours daily to receive the treatment they need.
-The added stress of commuting is another factor that needs to be considered when this treatment is prescribed.
+The added stress is another factor that needs to be considered when this treatment is prescribed.

-Dr. Lui said access to phototherapy remains very patchy across the country and in some jurisdictions, it is "dying a slow death" because of the lack of appropriate payments to dermatologists.
-Hospitals are closing their phototherapy units for budgetary reasons because the service is not one that keeps patients out of the hospital.
+Dr. Lui said access to phototherapy remains very patchy across the country and in some jurisdictions it is "dying a slow death" because of the lack of appropriate payments to dermatologists.
+Hospitals are closing their phototherapy units for budgetary reasons because the service is not one that keeps patients out of hospital.

-While home phototherapy treatment is not covered by many private insurers, Dr. Lui said some insurers are recognizing that it is cheaper to provide this equipment than to pay for patients with psoriasis to receive biologic/biosimilar therapy.
+While home phototherapy treatment is not covered by many private insurers, Dr. Lui said some insurers are recognizing that it is cheaper to provide this equipment than to pay for patients with psoriasis to receive biologic therapy.

 Dr. Cheryl Rosen, a dermatologist at Toronto Western Hospital and head of the dermatology division for the University Health Network in Toronto, said dermatologists are now more comfortable with using home phototherapy, but she said she preferred a patient to have one session at a monitored clinic first to make sure the therapy was effective.

-Solarc Systems Inc., a Canadian manufacturer and the main supplier of home phototherapy units and supplies, estimates the sale of home phototherapy units has increased by about 5 to10 percent annually since 2014.
+Solarc Systems Inc., a Canadian manufacturer and the main supplier of home phototherapy units and supplies, estimates the sale of home phototherapy units has increased by about 5 to10 percent annually since 2014 and that the availability of home phototherapy services across Canada remains about the same as it was five years ago.

-Systemic Treatments
+Systemic treatments